 Kruger National Park, Republic South Africa

-Kruger National Park in South Africa is a game reserve with an area of 19,485 km2 making it one of the largest national parks in the world.
-It was created by South African president Paul Kruger as a sanctuary for the protection of wildlife.
+Kruger National Park in South Africa is a game reserve with an area of 19,485 km2, making it one of the largest national parks in the world.
+South African president Paul Kruger created it as a sanctuary for wildlife protection.

-Going on a Safari is one of the best things to do if you love animals and nature and the Kruger National Park is the ideal place to do one.
-You are able to watch wild animals in their natural habitat in the safety of your vehicle.
-In the park, you are able to spot all the big five, Elephant, Lion, Cape Buffalo, Leopard, and Rhino.
-But it also has baboons, giraffes, hippos, wild dogs, springbok, and much more.
+Going on a Safari is one of the best things to do if you love animals and nature, and the Kruger National Park is the ideal place to do one.
+You can watch wild animals in their natural habitat in the safety of your vehicle.
+You can spot all the big five in the park: Elephant, Lion, Cape Buffalo, Leopard, and Rhino.
+But it also has baboons, giraffes, hippos, wild dogs, springboks, and much more.

 Although you can visit the park in your own car, we advise you to visit it with a guide, as they normally know where to spot animals and give you information about the animals and the park.
 The park is safe and controlled and such a great adventure.

 By Roxanne from Faraway worlds

 Stretching for 26 km, South Africa’s Blyde River Canyon is the largest green canyon in the world.
 With lush vegetation, a blue river, and the occasional waterfall, the canyon makes a wonderful stop if you head to the Kruger National Park for a South African safari.

 The canyon has an average depth of 760m, and there is a considerable amount of plant life in the gorge.
 The canyon is also home to the wetlands of the Swadini Dam, and if you’re lucky, you’ll see some local animals there, including crocodiles and hippos.
 It’s also a popular place for bird watching, and the views are some of the most beautiful in the country.